Curriculum Guide

 AP Biology (1 credit)

-Topics in biology are studied at a level equivalent to an introductory college class.
+Topics in AP Biology are studied at a level equivalent to an introductory college class.
+The course covers fundamental concepts in biology at the molecular level and teaches students critical thinking through core science practices.
 Material covered includes biochemistry, cell biology, genetics, evolution, ecology, and biotechnology.
-Students are assigned model organisms commonly used in biomedical research to help contextualize the content they learn.
-Students learn relevant laboratory techniques and design their own experiments to hone their skills as scientists.
+This course prepares students to take the AP Biology Exam.
 Open to students by department approval.

 AP Chemistry (1 credit)

 This second-year chemistry course covers trends in the periodic table, structure and states of matter, reactivity, stoichiometry, thermochemistry and thermodynamics, kinetics and equilibrium, acid/base and redox reactions, and electrochemistry.
 Students will explore connections between units as well as applications of chemical principles to everyday life.
 Advanced problem-solving strategies are emphasized, as is the analysis of experimental data as well as sources of experimental error.
 Students deepen and apply their understanding through laboratory investigations in each unit.
+This course prepares students to take the AP Chemistry Exam.
 Open to students by department approval.
-This course satisfies the Class VIII
+This course satisfies the Class VIII Quantitative Requirement.

 AP Environmental Science (1 credit)

 Environmental science is an evidence-based, interdisciplinary approach to studying living and non-living components of ecosystems as well as the ways these components interact, with a strong emphasis on the relationship between human and natural systems.
-This course offers an interdisciplinary exploration of environmental science, including the biological, geological, and chemical systems of the Earth, current environmental issues, and the role of technology in both creating and solving these problems.
-Students will gather data, test hypotheses, identify and analyze environmental problems, and evaluate potential solutions.
+This course offers an interdisciplinary exploration of environmental science, including the Earth’s biological, geological, and chemical systems, current environmental issues, and the role of technology in creating and solving these problems.
+Students will gather data, test hypotheses, identify and analyze environmental issues, and evaluate potential solutions.
+This course prepares students to take the AP Environmental Science Exam.
 Open to students by department approval.

 AP Physics C: Mechanics (1 credit)